Peter J. Denning

 - AAAS Fellow, for "contributions to computer system development and service to the profession."
 (1984)

-- ACM Fellow, inaugural group, for "For outstanding service to ACM in many capacities over many years -- including President, Council Member, Chairman of the Editorial Committee, Editor-in-Chief of Computing Surveys and Communications of the ACM, and for notable contributions to the computing profession as an author, editor, and communicator."
+- ACM Fellow, inaugural group, "For outstanding service to ACM in many capacities over many years -- including President, Council Member, Chairman of the Editorial Committee, Editor-in-Chief of Computing Surveys and Communications of the ACM, and for notable contributions to the computing profession as an author, editor, and communicator."
 (1993)

-eight awards for technical contribution,
+He holds thirteen awards for technical contribution,

-six distinguished service awards,
+seven distinguished service awards,

 - Southern Connecticut Science Fair Grand Award for "Algebraic Computer" (1959) (news clipping)